Although IBCS recommend to use

 Firstly, we need to define a data frame with 6 rows and 2 columns.

-contains 6 colors which will be used to
+Column bar_colors contains 6 colors which will be used to

 draw the bars.
-Column text_colors
+Column text_colors contains color of labels

 that will be drawn on bars.
-Ideally, text_colors
+Ideally, text_colors are

-contrasting to corresponding row of bar_colors
+contrasting to corresponding row of bar_colors.
+Users with

 a lack of the sense of aesthetics are encouraged to select color palette